roneesh/crypto_with_friends/with_friends.md

     > var buffer = new Buffer('546865207361666520636f64652069732034353136', 'hex');
     // <Buffer 54 68 65 20 73 61 66 65 20 63 6f 64 65 20 69 73 20 34 35 31 36>

-Then turn it to an ASCII string by running:
+Then turn your hex into an ASCII string by running:

     > buffer.toString();
     // 'The safe code is 4516'

 Notice above that when our input was hex, we add the 'hex' argument to the Buffer function.
 That told our buffer that we weren't passing in the characters of 5468... etc, but instead they were hex values representing characters.
-It's a bit confusing, but try a few messages and you'll get the hang of it.
+Or another way of putting, the string of '5468...' is not intended to represent the number 5468 but hex values that should be looked up in the ASCII table

 If we want to take a base64 encoded value and get its raw hex bytes, we can do the following:

     > var buffer = new Buffer('VGhlIGNhciBpcyByZWQu', 'base64')
+    > // <Buffer 54 68 65 20 63 61 72 20 69 73 20 72 65 64 2e>
     > buffer.toString()
     // 'The car is red.'